Simpler home loans.

 Once you’ve found good tenants, try and retain them for as long as possible.
 Quality tenants will respect your property and may rent it for years from you, plus there will be less chance of having your property unoccupied for lengthy periods.

 Even with the very best tenants, issues and mishaps can occur.
-This is where landlord insurance comes in handy; it offers financial protection when you’re renting out your property.
+This is where landlord insurance comes in handy.
 Depending on the landlord insurance you take out you may be financially safeguarded in the event damage is inflicted by your tenants or from the loss of rental income if your tenant suddenly leaves the property.

 Landlord insurance often covers: